SK Archives Photo R-A10371-1

 Reading Room Services and Procedures

-Because we operate out of two locations, the Saskatchewan Archives provides a free inter-office shipment service for our patrons.
+Because we operate out of two locations, the Provincial Archives provides a free inter-office shipment service for our patrons.
 We ship most archival records from one office to the other upon request.

 - Search Our Collection (Threshold)